 Would you have plenty of people willing to pick tomatoes and apples at pay rates of $125,000/yr or $192,000/yr?
 You betcha.

-The scare-mongering, "Oh my God, we won't be able to afford fruits and vegetables if we pay decent wages," is unwarranted.
+The scare-mongering, "Oh my God, we won't be able to afford fruits and vegetables if workers are paid decent wages," is unwarranted.

 Note on farm policy, "free trade" agreements, and poverty wages in America: